ryandhjeon/obsidian-notes/Ideas/Suprise map for visualization.md

 [The need for GIScience in mapping COVID-19]
 - Securing geo-located health data at a high enough spatial resolution to detect meaningful patterns has proven challenging due to privacy constraints

+- Whatever the method of collection, the increase of higher resolution and dynamic geo-located data on COVID-19 can allow researchers to go beyond the simple maps of present to tell a much bigger, more detailed story.

 2.3 Tools /apps